streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 ### Store Modules

-Store modules are used for aggregation of values and to temporarily persist state that exists across a block.
+Store modules are used for the aggregation of values and to temporarily persist state that exists across a block.

 {% hint style="info" %}
 **Note:** Stores should not be used for temporary, free-form data persistence.